al-ghaly/Chat-Room/README.md

 <br>

 ## The client code:
-1. First,we import the socket package to handle socket connections.
+1. First, we import the socket package to handle socket connections.
 2. Import the threading package to be able to give a single thread for sending messages and another for receiving, so the client can send and receive at the same time.
-3. We start initializing the constants we will use in the code like the host, will be our device so the IP address for the host will be the local host IP address, the port which represents any unused port in our device, the code which isthe encoding format which we will use in the channel, and we will use the celebrity UTF- 8, the admins for our chat room, the address for the client, which is a tuple of the IP and the port, and finally a flag to keep track of the state of the user.
+3. We start initializing the constants we will use in the code.
+   1. The host will be our device so the IP address for the host will be the local host IP address.
+   2. The port which represents any unused port in our device.
+   3. The code which is the encoding format which we will use in the channel, and we will use the celebrity UTF- 8.
+   4. The admins for our chat room.
+   5. The address for the client, which is a tuple of the IP and the port.
+   6. Finally a flag to keep track of the state of the user.
 4. Ask the client for a username, and if an admin username is given ask him for his password.
 5. Define the client socket and connect it with the address of our device.
 6. Define the function for receiving messages in an infinite loop to keep receiving new messages.
     1. If the user is kicked or banned stop receiving (the user state is true).
     2. Receive the incoming message and decode it.
-    3. Receive the second message ifthere is one.
+    3. Receive the second message if there is one.
-    4. If the second message asks for a passwords end the password to server.
+    4. If the second message asks for a passwords send the password to server.
     5. If the server replied with a refuse message as the password is wrong set the state for that user to true.
     6. If the server replied with a ban message set the state for that user to true.
     7. If the first message is not a request message just add it to the client's chat-room.